Sometimes I get to buy idols which I cannot help but publish at the earliest. This bronze is one of them.

 The central figure is Rama with his consort, Sita, sitting on his lap.
 Rama’s ardent devotee, Hanuman, is at his feet paying respect.

-This bronze appears to be single cast, but not entirely convinced given the complexity of the composition.
+This bronze appears to be single cast, but not entirely convinced, given the complexity of the composition.
 In any case, it is an unusual bronze.
 Have come across full Ram Darbar sets but with individually cast pieces.
 This is the first time I am seeing ‘ a single piece Ram Darbar’.

 See the backside.
 Obviously, this idol meant a lot to the craftsman and to the patron.

 The idol is about 11.5 cm high.
 It is from Karnataka.
 It definitely shows Vijayanagara influence.
-Most of the Ram Darbar sets are dated to or after Vijayanagar period.
+Most of the Ram Darbar sets are dated to or after the Vijayanagar period.

-This picture below was taken and provided by Ramesh.
+The picture below was taken and provided by Ramesh.
 The Ram Darbar panel is in the Malyavant Raghunatha Temple at Hampi.